4.31 Trading with MACD Histogram Divergences

 MACD Histogram was developed by Thomas Aspray in 1986 for reducing the time lag of the MACD crossover signals.

-This difference between the MACD and its signal line is presented as bars.
+The difference between the MACD and its signal line is presented as bars.
 Please refer the following illustration.
-This bar construction is called MACD Histogram.
+This "bar construction" is called MACD Histogram.
 You will note that after a crossover, when the gap between the MACD line and it's signal line widen ups, we get longer bars.
 These start becoming shorter when the gap reduces.
 The green bars come into the picture when price starts rising and the red ones when the price drops.

 Histogram makes center line crossovers and divergences easily identifiable.
-If you look at the above chart, you would note that the Histogram makes a center line crossover, whenever the MACD crosses the trigger line.
-In the same chart the two yellow circles have been drawn as an example of the same.
-You may please note that at elsewhere also the Histogram crossovers with the center line correspond to the MACD crossovers with the trigger line.
+If you look at the above Forex charts, you would note that the Histogram makes a center line crossover, whenever the MACD crosses the trigger line.

 The MACD Histogram is an indicator of an indicator because this was designed to predict the movement of another indicator i.e. MACD.
-This may make it to generate false signals more often as it is not “directly connected to the “price action”.
-MACD is connected to the “price action” and Histogram is connected with MACD.
-Because of this fact please avoid using MACD Histogram in isolation and either use it as an early warning system with the MACD or use it longer time frame charts like daily chart.
+This may lead it to generate false signals more often as it is not “directly” connected to the “price action”.
+MACD is connected to the “price action” and Histogram is connected to the MACD.
+Hence please avoid using MACD Histogram in isolation.
+Either use it as an early warning system with the MACD or use it on longer time frame charts like daily chart.
 On short-term charts you may come across the false signals quite frequently.
-Another piece of advice would be to check the historical patterns on different common time frame charts to analyze the time frame with least number of false signals.
+Another word of advice would be to have wider stop-loss levels for any positions based on histogram divergences.
+After all you are expecting gains of more pips, right?